Cron Jobs

 Cron Job System Structure

-src/app/api/distribute-credits/route.ts
+The file src/app/api/distribute-credits/route.ts

-: The cron job API route for distributing credits to users.
+is the cron job API route for distributing credits to users.

 Usage